-The year-to-date actuals within the final draft provide expenditures up to and including December 31, 2022 as submitted to the municipality.
+The year-to-date actuals within the second draft provide expenditures up to and including November 30, 2022 as submitted to the municipality.
+These year-to-date actuals are updated with each subsequent budget report to include expenditures up to and including December 31, 2022 on the final budget report.